 The Japan Aerospace Exploration Agency (JAXA), the National Institute for Environmental Studies (NIES), and the Ministry of the Environment (MOE) of Japan (hereinafter referred to collectively as the "Three Parties") previously issued research announcements for the greenhouse gases observing sensors onboard the satellite (hereinafter referred to as the "RA"), aiming to further enhance and exploit the outcomes obtained from the Greenhouse gases Observing SATellite (GOSAT) Project, and in line with this aim to solicit research proposals with regard to the use of any products as defined in the GOSAT Data Policy (hereinafter referred to as the "GOSAT Data").
 The Three Parties have adopted those proposals which were evaluated as being appropriate by the RA Selection and Evaluation Committee (hereinafter referred to as the "Committee") from among those which were submitted.
-At the time of drafting of this document, in acknowledgment that many of those proposals which were previously approved are nearing the end of their contract period, the Three Parties shall herein provide the general contractual conditions for the joint research with the additional aim of further soliciting new research proposals.
+At the time of drafting of this document, in acknowledgment that many of those proposals which were previously approved are nearing the end of their contract period, the Three Parties shall herein provide the general contractual conditions for the joint research with the GOSAT Data for the renewal of contracts for those researches which are currently ongoing, and with the additional aim of further soliciting new research proposals.